So you heard about mind mapping and thought it would be smart to learn more about it.

 The topic of a mind map is added to the center of the sheet.
 This way you can add all your relevant information around this central topic.

-The traditional way of mind mapping learns us that you create a really nice looking picture of your central topic.
+The traditional way of mind mapping teaches us that you create a nice-looking picture of your central topic.
 In fact, it states you should be using many, many images in your mind map

 The topic of the example map I will create with you is Study Skills.
 The image I found for this is … Let’s put this in our map: